The Rules Governing

 The Board cannot even claim that its 2007 opinion is within its rule making authority, since they do not have legislative authority and are constrained to implementing the laws passed by the General Assembly. (see North Fulton Medical Center v Stephenson, et al, Northside Hospital et al v Stephenson, et al, 269 Ga.
 540, 501 S.E.2d 798 (1998), "[Administrative agencies are] authorized only to take action that carries into effect those laws already passed by the General Assembly; it has no constitutional authority to legislate, and it may not establish rules that conflict with legislation.")
 Clearly, in this case licensing of expert witnesses is not required.
 The governance of expert witnesses is not within the Board's charter.
 So, the Board's 2007 opinion letter is contrary to law and beyond its rule making authority.

 Other states have also wrestled with the question of whether forensic experts are governed by professional licensing boards.
-While most have involved other professions like engineering, at least four cases have involved private investigators.
+While most have involved other professions like engineering, at least five cases have involved private investigators.

 The case of Kennard v Rosenberg, 127 Cal.App.2d 340, 273 P.2d 839 (1954) is a California case and one of the oldest dealing with the question of whether expert witnesses are governed by professional licensing boards.
 Over the years, the case has been used by several states to temper their own overreaching PI Boards.
 In that case the court made several findings that are useful in resolving the situation in Georgia.